Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

 \section{Parabolic Category \strO in Complex Rank and the Main Conjecture}

 In this section, we recall some background on Deligne categories and formally define the parabolic categories $\cO$ in complex rank.
 Viewing these categories as a family over an affine parameter space, we then compute multiplicities for ``sufficiently generic'' values of these parameters using stable representation theory.
 The precise details of this computation, using ultraproducts, are postponed to Appendix \ref{sec:ultraproducts}.
-In turn, we introduce a stratification on the parameter space and formulate conjectures on the constancy of multiplicities along each stratum.
+In turn, we introduce a hyperplane arrangement on the parameter space and formulate conjectures on the constancy of multiplicities along each facet.